DiZu7/calendar-react/README.md

 # Calendar Project

-The main aim of Calendar: to help in the planning of all events during the year, month, week.
+The main aim of the Calendar: to help in the planning of all events during the year, month, week.

 ### [Site link](https://meek-cascaron-e168c1.netlify.app/)